Using Qlik GeoAnalytics for Qlik Sense

 This applies to users using GeoAnalytics servers hosted in cloud, not users with own server installations.

-When using the Location Service the Location IDs are sent to our servers for lookup.
-However we don't log any of the location data.
-All we log is meta data (i.e. we log that a lookup has been made but not what was looked up).
+When using the Location Service, the Location IDs are sent to our servers for lookup.
+However, Qlik doesn't log any of the location data.
+All Qlik logs is meta data (i.e. that a lookup has been made but not what was looked up).

-The extensions don't send any user information except for the license key in order to verify that the user has a valid license and we log those transactions of course.
+The extensions don't send any user information except for the license key in order to verify that the user has a valid license, and Qlik logs those transactions.

-To put it simply, when using the Location Service or when using 'Load via Server' we log that transactions have been made but not any of the data/information related to said transactions.
-In other words we don't log any user sensitive information.
+To put it simply, when using the Location Service or when using 'Load via Server' Qlik logs that transactions have been made but not any of the data/information related to said transactions.
+In other words Qlik doesn't log any user sensitive information.

 What data is transferred to the server from the GeoAnalytics connector?

 Using the standard connector, all datasets involved and all operation parameters are transferred to the server.
-However the server does not log any of the data.
-All that is logged is meta data (i.e. we log that an operation has been made but not the data).
+However, the server does not log any of the data.
+All that is logged is metadata (i.e. Qlik logs that an operation has been made but not the data).

 When using GeoAnalytics Plus, data is sent to the server in fewer cases.
 Only data for lookup operations (standard areas and points, addresses, IP-lookups) and routing operations is sent to the server.
 All other operations take place locally and no data is transferred.

-To specify that you are using a non standard coordinate system, switch the base map in Map Settings to either 'Empty (undefined meters)' or 'Empty (WGS-84)', depending on if your coordinate system uses meters or degrees as length unit.
+To specify that you are using a non-standard coordinate system, switch the base map in Map Settings to either 'Empty (undefined meters)' or 'Empty (WGS-84)', depending on if your coordinate system uses meters or degrees as its length unit.

 Then use a GeoData Layer to display your background map.
-See the reference documentation how you add an external tile service or a vector file like
+See the reference documentation for how you add an external tile service or a vector file like GeoJSON.